-A. SCOPE: This course will examine the social, cultural, and political history of the United States to the end of the Civil War.
+A. SCOPE: This course will examine the social, cultural, and political history of the United States from the end of the Civil War.
 The course is designed to help students gain greater in-depth understanding of American society and our nation's political system.
 It will seek especially to assist students in connecting events of the past with current social, cultural, and political problems and political problems and to see how past developments weave together to form the fabric of today's American Society.
-Special emphasis will be placed on the creation of the American republic and the threats posed by slavery and sectionalism.
+Special emphasis will be placed on industrial growth and its impact throughout all aspects of American life, including westward expansion.

-B. REQUIRED WORK: To be determined by the instructor and described in the course syllabus, but may include reading quizzes, written assignments, class presentations or projects and regular examinations.

-C. ATTENDANCE AND PARTICIPATION: Regular attendance and class participation are expected.
-Policies specific to the instructor should be outlined in the class syllabus.

-D. METHODS OF INSTRUCTION: The methods of instruction are determined by each instructor and may include but are not limited to: lecture, class or group discussion, collaborative learning, readings/interpretation of primary and secondary sources, distance learning, student presentations, and use of technologies including audio-visual materials, computers, and maps.
+- B. REQUIRED WORK: To be determined by the instructor and described in the course syllabus, but may include reading quizzes, written assignments, class presentations or projects and regular examinations. - C. ATTENDANCE AND PARTICIPATION: Regular attendance and class participation are expected.
+Policies specific to the instructor should be outlined in the class syllabus. - D. METHODS OF INSTRUCTION: The methods of instruction are determined by each instructor and may include but are not limited to: lecture, class or group discussion, collaborative learning, readings/interpretation of primary and secondary sources, distance learning, student presentations, and use of technologies including audio-visual materials, computers, and maps.